The latest Intelligent Routing Platform v4.2.7 has just been released. This update...

 - Enabled On displays the time and date the improvement was activated

-- Actions provides the options to enable/disable or completely delete an individual improvement.
+- Actions provides the options to enable/disable or switch to inbound performance rule report.

 3.6.2.2 Inbound Performance History #